NES / Famicom Architecture

 Rendered sprite layer.

 Sprites are tiles that can move around the screen.
-They can also overlap each other, or appear behind the background.
-The viewable graphic will be decided based on its priority value (it’s the same concept as ‘layers’ in traditional graphic design software).
+They can also overlap one another, or appear behind the background.
+The viewable graphic is determined by its priority value (similar to the concept of ‘layers’ in traditional graphic design software).

-The Object Attribute Memory (OAM) table specifies which tiles will be used as sprites [25].
-In addition to the tile index, each entry contains an (x,y) position and multiple attributes (colour palette, a priority and flip flags).
-This table is stored in a 256-byte DRAM found in the PPU chip.
+The Object Attribute Memory (OAM) table specifies which tiles will be used as sprites [29].
+In addition to the tile index, each entry includes an (x,y) position and several attributes (colour palette, priority and flip flags).
+This table resides in a 256-byte DRAM located within the PPU chip.

-The OAM table can be filled by the CPU.
-However, this can be pretty slow in practice (and risks corrupting the frame if not done at the right time), as a consequence, the PPU contains a small component called Direct Memory Access or ‘DMA’ which can be programmed (by altering the PPU’s registers) to fetch the table from WRAM.
-With DMA, it’s guaranteed that the table will be uploaded when the next frame is drawn, but bear in mind that the CPU will be halted during the transfer!
+The CPU can populate the OAM table, but this process can be slow in practice and risks corrupting the frame if not timed correctly.
+As a result, the PPU contains a small component called Direct Memory Access or ‘DMA’ which can be programmed (by altering the PPU’s registers) to fetch the table from WRAM.
+With DMA, the table is guaranteed to be uploaded when the next frame is drawn; however, the CPU will be halted during the transfer!

-The PPU is limited to eight sprites per scanline and up to 64 sprites per frame.
-The scanline limit can be exceeded thanks to a technique called ‘OAM order rotation’, where the game manually alters the order of entries in OAM.
+The PPU is limited to eight sprites per scan-line and up to 64 sprites per frame.
+Luckily, the scan-line limit can be partially circumvented thanks to a technique called ‘OAM order rotation’, in which the game manually alters the order of entries in OAM.
 This makes the PPU render a different sprite set at each frame, and the speed of the CRT beam will trick the user into seeing more sprites than allowed.
 However, they will also appear to flicker on-screen.

 Image